DataONEorg/dataone-web/content/community-calls/_index.md

       icon: calendar
     - template: item-with-icon
       name: Duration
       text: Calls last one hour with approximately 15 minutes for presentation and 45 minutes for discussion
       icon: watch
     - template: item-with-icon
       name: Time
       text: Alternates monthly between 1700 and 2400 UTC to support global engagement.
         Check your time zone [here](https://www.thetimezoneconverter.com)
       icon: clock
     - template: item-with-icon
       name: How to join
-      text: Remote access using Zoom.
-Zoom link available here 10 minutes before the call starts
+      text: 'Remote access using [Zoom]( "https://ucsb.zoom.us/j/94309556242").
+Zoom link and dial in numbers will also be posted to the associated [GitHub issue](https://github.com/DataONEorg/community-calls/issues). '
       icon: headphones
     - template: item-with-icon
       name: Video